Jonathan Lacôte

-Jonathan Lacôte (born 15 September 1972) is a French diplomat who served as Ambassador Extraordinary and Plenipotentiary of France to Armenia from 2017 to 2021.
+Jonathan Joël Robert Lacôte (/fr/; born 15 September 1972) is a French diplomat and senior civil servant who has served as ambassador of France to Hungary since 2024.
+He previously served as ambassador to Armenia from 2017 to 2021.

 Biography

 Jonathan Lacôte attended school in Hove (United Kingdom), Treillières, Nantes and Lycée Condorcet in Paris.
 A graduate of the Institute of Political Studies of Paris and of the National Institute of Oriental Languages and Civilizations (INALCO) in Hungarian and Estonian, he entered the Ministry of Foreign Affairs through the competition of foreign affairs adviser in 1997.
 He has taught as a lecturer at IEP Paris and at INALCO.